SolarFramework/Sample-Relocalization/README.md

 To do this, you can use our [SLAM samples](https://github.com/SolarFramework/Sample-Slam) that allow to create a map from a RGB sequence.
 When it finishes, you archive a map in a folder.

-Open the configuration file corresponding to each relocalization sample and set the **directory** value of the **SolARMapper** to the path to the prebuilt map above.
+Open the configuration file corresponding to each relocalization sample and set the **directory** value of the **SolARMapManager** to the path to the prebuilt map above.

 ### Run samples